wuyingki/WorkBetter/OKEsetup.md

   - at least one compute instance (node) must be available in the tenancy or three compute instances (one in each availability domain) to create a highly available cluster
   - at least one load balancer to distribute traffic between the nodes running a service in a Kubernetes cluster

 - A suitably pre-configured compartment must already exist in each region in which you want to create and deploy clusters.
 If you are using a GSE environment, then you should use the **Demo** compartment and **api.user** as the local OCI login account.
+Otherwise, use a local user account that's been created for you by your administrator.
   - The compartment must contain the necessary network resources already configured (VCN, subnets, internet gateway, route table, security lists) before you can create and deploy a cluster.
 For example, to create a highly available cluster spanning three availability domains, the VCN must include three subnets in different availability domains for node pools, and two further subnets for load balancers.

 - Within the root compartment of your tenancy, a policy statement (allow service OKE to manage all-resources in tenancy) must be defined to give Container Engine for Kubernetes access to resources in the tenancy.

-- To create and/or manage clusters, you must belong to one of the following (**api.user** if using GSE environment):
+- To create and/or manage clusters, your user account must belong to one of the following:
   - The tenancy's Administrators group
   - A group to which a policy grants the appropriate Container Engine for Kubernetes permissions

 - To perform operations on a cluster:
   - You must have installed and configured the Kubernetes command line tool `kubectl`
   - You must have downloaded the cluster's `kubeconfig` file

-The following steps illustrates how you can do the above.
+The following steps illustrates how you can provision and configure a Container Engine Cluster.

-### **STEP 1**: Log in to your OCI dashboard
+### **STEP 1**: Log in to your OCI Console

-- Please refer to the Cloud Account that has been provided by your workshop instructor. _Please note your account details will be provided separately and are not available on these pages._
+- Please refer to the Cloud Account that has been provided by your workshop instructor or your administrator. _Please note your account details will be provided separately and are not available on these pages._

 - Once you receive the **Oracle Cloud Account**, make note of your **Username, Password, Cloud Tenant Name and Console URL**.

-- Open your browser (Firefox or Chrome) and go to your Console URL.
-The Console URL is:
+- Open your browser (Safari, Firefox or Chrome) and go to your Oracle Cloud Infrastrcuture Console URL.
+The OCI Console URL is:

    [https://console.us-ashburn-1.oraclecloud.com/#/a/](https://console.us-ashburn-1.oraclecloud.com/#/a/)

    _This URL may be different to the one your are provided with.
-Use the provided URL if it is different to the above_
+Use the provided URL if it is different to the above._

+   _You can also access the OCI Console URL from your Cloud Dashboard._

 - Click on **Change tenant** button if you are not presented with **Cloud Tenant** input field.

   ![](images/54.png)

 - Enter your **Cloud Tenant Name** in the input field and click the **Continue** button.
-This is supplied by your workshop instructor earlier.
+This is supplied by your workshop instructor or administrator earlier.

   ![](images/55.png)

 - If you are using an Oracle GSE account, you will be using the default **api.user** to do all provisioning work.
-This **api.user** does not have the administration rights to create the Kubernetes cluster in OCI.
-Therefore you must login using the Single Sign-On (SSO) identy first and assign **api.user** to the admin group and then login to **api.user** for the rest of the lab.
+Otherwise, you will use your own local user.
+By default, the local user such as **api.user** does not have the administration rights to create the Kubernetes cluster in OCI.
+Therefore you must login using the Single Sign-On (SSO) identity with administrative rights and assign the local user (**api.user**) to the admin group.
+Then log back into the local user account (**api.user**) for the rest of the lab.

 - Click **Continue** under the SSO Identity Provider box

-- Enter **cloud.admin** and its **password** in the input fields and click **Sign In**
+- Enter **cloud.admin**  or your Cloud username and its **password** in the input fields and click **Sign In**

   ![](images/56.png)